anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     Form

-    : free form, _except_ for the datatype definition and an example in Juvix at the end.
+    : This section is free form,
+      _except_ for the datatype definition and
+      an example in Juvix at the end.

     !!! quote "Pseudo-example"